East Coast Gas Grid Expansion Plan

 Stage 3

-Stage 4 (storage) focuses on delivering new southern market gas storage to support AEMO’s forecast need for peaking gas-powered generation, as more variable renewable energy is added to the National Electricity Market.
+Furture stages (storage) focus on delivering new southern market gas storage to support AEMO’s forecast need for peaking gas-powered generation, as more variable renewable energy is added to the National Electricity Market.

-If progressed, Stage 4 would add new storage capacity in winter 2028 and 2029.
+If progressed, it would add new storage capacity in winter 2028 and 2029.
 The storage project can be delivered in stages, with ~200TJ of storage online as early as 2028, with the potential to expand to ~500 TJ as early as 2029.

-Stage 5 (expansion) adds flexibility and amplifies the investments made in Stages 3 and 4, delivering capacity upgrades into the Victorian Transmission System (VTS).
+Future stages (expansion) add flexibility and amplifies the investments made in previous stages, delivering capacity upgrades into the Victorian Transmission System (VTS).
 The potential project will expand APA’s MSP and VTS systems to 350 TJ/day from Young, NSW to Wollert, Victoria through the addition of new compressors, reconfiguration works and new metering and pressure regulation infrastructure.

 The ~84% increase in transport capacity into Wollert, Victoria could be delivered as early as winter 2029 as the Victorian market becomes more reliant on northern gas basins.